jodwyer/alpaca-mcp-server/README.md

 uvx alpaca-mcp-server serve
 ```

+**Note:** If you don't have `uv` yet, install it first and then restart your terminal so `uv`/`uvx` are recognized.
+See the official guide: https://docs.astral.sh/uv/getting-started/installation/

 **Then add to your MCP client config** :

 **Config file locations:**
 - **Claude Desktop**: `~/Library/Application Support/Claude/claude_desktop_config.json` (Mac) or `%APPDATA%\Claude\claude_desktop_config.json` (Windows)
 - **Cursor**: `~/.cursor/mcp.json` (Mac/Linux) or `%USERPROFILE%\.cursor\mcp.json` (Windows)

 ```json
 {